 One of the unanswered questions about World War II is why poison gas /chemical weapons was not used.
 Gas had been widely used on the Western Front in World War I. It had first been developed by a German Jewish scientist working for the Whermacht.
-The Germans forst used it in 1915 at ??? with devestating effect.
+The Germans first used it on the Western Front at Yrpes with devestating effect (April 1915).
 The British and French followed suit.
 I don't thaink the Americans and Russians used it, but I think the Austrians did.
 After the War, the major world powers outlawed the use of poison gas in war.
 This ban was included in several international agreements.
 Even so, the Italians under Musolini used it in their African campaigns in Libyia and Ethiopia.
 The Japanese used gas in China even before the beginning of World War II and were condemned by the United Nations.
 Military planners in Britain assumed that the NAZIs would use it when war broke out.
 Every British citzen, incliding children were issued gas masks.
 There wee even masks for babies.
 They were aklso issued in France, Italy, and Germany.
 Major combattant countries (America, Britain, France, Germany, Italy, Japan, and the Soviet Union) had large stocks of poison gas in their arsenals.
 They employed gas in China.
 The question arrises as to why it was not employed in the War, especially in the air war.

 After the War, the major world powers outlawed the use of poison gas in war.
 This ban was included in several international agreements.
 Gas was prominently outlawed in the 1919 Treaty of Versailles, formally ending World War I. There were also provisions outlawing the use of poison gas in the the 1922 Treaty of Washington and in the 1925 Geneva protocol signed by more than 40 countries, including the United States.